Sumerian religion: Heaven

-The ancient Mesopotamians regarded the sky as a series of domes (usually three, but sometimes seven) covering the flat earth.
+The ancient Mesopotamians regarded the sky as a series of domes (usually three, but sometimes seven) covering the flat earth and a place where holy stars resided.
 Each dome was made of a different kind of precious stone.
 The lowest dome of heaven was made of jasper and was the home of the stars.
 The middle dome of heaven was made of saggilmut stone and was the abode of the Igigi.
 The highest and outermost dome of heaven was made of luludānītu stone and was personified as An, the god of the sky.
 The celestial bodies were equated with specific deities as well.
 The planet Venus was believed to be Inanna, the goddess of love, sex, and war.
 The sun was her brother Utu, the god of justice, and the moon was their father Nanna.
 Ordinary mortals could not go to heaven because it was the abode of the gods alone.
 Instead, after a person died, his or her soul went to Kur (later known as Irkalla), a dark shadowy underworld, located deep below the surface of the earth.